I’ll Take 8 Pineapples! Foods to Induce Labour Naturally

 They are not necessarily effective or their efficacy may not be quite what you expect.
 Proceed with caution

-DISCLAIMER: Birthzang is a trained and FEDANT accredited antenatal educator but I am in no way recommending any of these foods to bring on labour.
+DISCLAIMER: Birthzang is a trained antenatal educator but I am in no way recommending any of these foods to induce labour.
 I list them here purely for information purposes and any activity undertaken by desperate and overdue readers is taken entirely at their own risk!

-This is probably one of the really famous methods to bring on labour.
-Pineapple, and other tropical friuts such as kiwi and papaya contains the enzyme bromelain, particularly in the stems, which is thought to help stimulate prostaglandins that help ripen the cervix.
+This is probably one of the really famous foods to induce labour.
+Pineapple and other tropical fruits such as kiwi and papaya contain the enzyme bromelain, particularly in the stems, which is thought to help stimulate prostaglandins that help ripen the cervix.
 It must be eaten fresh as canning or juicing destroys the bromelain.

 Probable efficacy: poor.
 The bad news is that it has very tiny quantities so you’d probably have to eat at least 7 pineapples , if not more, to have any effect on your bromelain levels so unless you have a mouth of steel and are not prone to indigestion then it ain’t gonna do much.
 The efficacy really is going to be in giving you diarrhoea which can cause contractions – not the nicest way to induce labour though.